vsterev/shbm-be/README.md

 - yarn start: Start the production server.
 - yarn lint: Run ESLint to check for code quality issues.
 - yarn lint:fix: Automatically fix linting issues.
+- yarn initial-seed: Populate intial information into mongo database.

+## Git Hooks

+This project uses Husky and lint-staged to maintain code quality and formatting before code is committed.
+🪝 Pre-Commit Hook
+On each commit, the following checks are automatically run only on staged files:

+- ✅ ESLint — catches common issues and potential bugs.
+- ✅ Prettier — ensures consistent code formatting.
+- ✅ (Optional) TypeScript type checking — for code safety.s
+  This ensures that only clean and formatted code reaches your repository.

+## ⚙️ GitHub Actions

+This project uses GitHub Actions to automate code quality checks, enforce a clean Git history, and handle post-merge tasks.

+✅ Pull Request Checks
+Three GitHub Actions are configured to streamline development and ensure code quality:

+1. TypeScript and Linter Validation

+   - Runs on every pull request.
+   - Ensures:
+     - TypeScript type checking
+     - ESLint static analysis
+   - Prevents type errors and enforces consistent coding standards.

+2. Enforce Fast-Forward Merges

+- (Optional / can be configured via branch protection)
+- Ensures pull requests are merged using fast-forward only, avoiding merge commits.
+- Maintains a clean, linear Git history.

+🚀 Automatic Post-Merge Actions 3.
+Post-Merge Automation

+- Runs automatically after a pull request is merged into the default branch.
+- Can be used for:
+  - Triggering deployment
+  - Running integration or end-to-end tests
+  - Notifying external services
+  - Syncing branches or documentation

+These workflows help automate your CI/CD pipeline and reduce manual steps after code is merged.

 ## API Endpoints